10 Things To Watch To Learn About Black Oppression & Systemic Racism #BlackLivesMatter

 A monograph responding to how American community building can maintain or reinforce power inequities and racially-biased policies.
 Features definitions of community building, racism, internalised racism, white privilege; goals, process and strategies for interventions; and tips for evaluation and multi-racial partnerships.

-Aboriginal historian, activist and leader, Gary Foley, explains the do's and don't's of white activism.
+First Nations historian, activist and leader, Gary Foley, explains the do's and don't's of white activism.

 'If people are serious about wanting to become involved in the struggle for justice, the first thing you need to do is not go and talk to any blackfellas at all, really, you need to look in the mirror - you need to look at yourself, you need to look at yourself, you need to think hard and fast about who you are and make sure you haven't got psychological identity problems of your own.'